sigma-andex/purescript-fast-vect/README.md

 * `take` is guaranteed to return you a vector with the number of elements requested and result in a compile-time error if you are trying to request more elements than are in the vector.
 * `drop` is guaranteed to drop the exact number of elements from the vector and result in a compile-time error if you are trying to drop more elements than exist in the vector.

+You can find the full api on [pursuit](https://pursuit.purescript.org/packages/purescript-fast-vect/0.3.0/docs/Data.FastVect.FastVect).

 ### Example usage